This year I am teaching at our church-school our History and Bible class for our 1st-8th graders.

 - For Bible, I showed the video on Answers in Genesis called Six Days.
 It is video bringing to life Genesis 1.

 - We discussed the lesson from Mystery of History and the 3rd-8th grade filled out the listening sheets that are free downloads in the Mystery of History Yahoo group.
+Link to the group can be found in the textbook.

 - I had them cut out the days of creation pictures from this paper and glue them on a creation notebooking page that I got free from Notebooking Nook.